Viggo Mortensen: Sports

 Mortensen has expressed a liking for association football, ice hockey and baseball.
 His favorite teams include Argentine club San Lorenzo de Almagro, English team Fulham, Spanish team Real Madrid, Turkish team Beşiktaş, and both the Argentine and Danish national teams.
-His favorite soccer players are Diego Maradona and Héctor "Bambino" Veira.
+His favorite football players are Diego Maradona and Héctor "Bambino" Veira.
 He is a fan of the Montreal Canadiens and wore a Canadiens shirt underneath his costume throughout the filming of the Lord of the Rings trilogy.
 During the 100th anniversary celebrations of the Montreal Canadiens, Mortensen introduced one of his idols, Guy Lafleur, to the crowd at the Bell Centre in Montreal.
-He is also a fan of the New York Mets and, in an interview promoting 2009 film The Road, was seen wearing apparel indicating his support of the Australian Football League's Collingwood Magpies.
+He is also a fan of the New York Mets and, in an interview promoting 2009 film The Road, was seen wearing apparel indicating his support for the Australian Football League's Collingwood Magpies.
 While appearing on the Late Show with David Letterman, he held a sign supporting the New York Giants of the NFL.